Wootton Bassett: The Town that Wept

 May 4 2008 / The Observer

-For years, Charles Hills was a figure in London literary circles.
-He was a magazine editor who dreamed of publishing glory but had difficulty escaping a troubled life.
+CAR Hills was well known on the London literary scene.
+He was a magazine editor and short story writer who dreamed of publishing glory but could not escape a troubled life.
 But what drove him to the brink of murder?
-His friend, Granta editor Jason Cowley, traces the story of Hills’s mental and spiritual decline, from gifted youth to Oxford student and finally to his cell in Belmarsh prison.

 February 3 2008 / The Observer